-Click here to download a site bulletin (PDF file, 1.9mb) of the text below with a map.
+Click here to download a PDF site bulletin file of the text below with a map.
 This file requires Adobe Reader.
-Please click here to download Adobe Reader for free.

 The National Park Service opened this backcountry site in recognition of its rare wilderness values.
 As you explore these wild areas, please take the responsibility to help us protect and preserve these delicate natural resources for future generations.
 The following information will help you enjoy your visit while leaving the smallest impact on the island.